hashicorp/terraform-provider-google/website/docs/d/google_kms_secret.html.markdown

 * `crypto_key` (Required) - The id of the CryptoKey that will be used to decrypt the provided ciphertext.
 This is represented by the format `{projectId}/{location}/{keyRingName}/{cryptoKeyName}`.
+* `crypto_key_version` (Optional) - The full name or number ID of the specific cryptoKeyVersion to decrypt the provided ciphertext.

 ## Attributes Reference